Kaique-Sique/PIDCmd/PIDOverview.md

 >
 > -> kp, kd and ki is constants.
 >
-> -> We set this constants to get the setpoint on the shortest way, without a big overshoot
+> -> We set this constants to get the setpoint on the shortest way, without a big overshoot.

+## Overshoot, what's it?
+Overshoot occurs when the system goes past its set point and fluctuates without stability.

+>[!IMPORTANT]
+>
+> A higher kp reaches the setpoint faster, however it causes a greater overshoot.